joeldg/eleventy-base-blog/about/index.md

 templateClass: tmpl-post
 ---
 <div class="col col-sm-8">
+<span class="uk-padding uk-text-small uk-text-bottom">Mostly no affiliate links, this site isn't about making money, it's about hoodies.</span>

 <p>
 <strong>Are people really so into hoodies they would pay more than $200 for a classic gray one?</strong>